 Gary was voted trainer of the year in 2000 by the Racing Association when he won no less than 13 Group races in that season.
 Gary has finished third on the National Trainers Log three times. and this is testimony to the fact that he has a competent team backing him up.

 The strength of the team at Turffontein is bolstered by managers who play a major role in ensuring that the day-to-day tasks of the business and the needs of the horses are met.
-They are (from left to right) - Boy Mbele, Albert Ngwenya, Samuel Kubheka and Agrippa Mthumkula.
+They are (from left to right) - Albert Ngwenya and Samuel Kubheka.